MistaMax/BetBot/README.md

 # BetBot
 # Setup
-Create your own config.json with the following variables:
+Create your own config.json with the following variables:\n -token (the token for your bot)\n
--token (the token for your bot)
+-prefix (the prefix you want for commands)\n

--prefix (the prefix you want for commands)
+Make a logs directory and put a default.log file in it.